bxlab/cmdb-quantbio/assignments/bootcamp/bedtools_genome_arithmetic/assignment/index.md

   * Use the `~/data/vcf_files/random_snippet.vcf` file as the variant informations for this problem.
   * To define promoter like regions of the genome, use the provided chromHMM segmentation in `~/data/bed_files/chromHMM.E116_15_coreMarks_hg38lift_stateno.chr21.bed` and consult [this resource](https://egg2.wustl.edu/roadmap/web_portal/chr_state_learning.html#core_15state).
-  * Using these resources, does it seem objectively easy or standardized to define promoter like regions?
+  * Using this segmentation, do promoters appear to be clearly and objectively defined?
   * Use both `bedtools` and `awk` to answer this question.
 Record any reasoning, as well as your commands and output in your README file.
   * Finally, do the observed results lead you to any biological observations, hypotheses, or conclusions?